 I want to thank the organizers in particular: Ken, Paul, and Jordan, who really put their heart and soul into providing the best experience for everyone.
 They were all ears for any suggestions and feedback, and were always available to help us out if we needed anything.
 This event exceeded my expectations (which were high because of how highly everyone spoke of this event).
 I loved all of the tours.
 I loved seeing all of the familiar faces from the internet.
 I loved how much everyone got along with each other.

 Thank you to Peter and his maintenance team for providing interesting information during the tours (and, of course, for maintaining our favourite attractions!).
-Thank you to Grace and all of the other Wonderland staff on hand for the tours as well.

 This has been the best summer ever.